The Launching: Production

 "The Launching" was originally filmed on Century 21 Studios' Stage 3 between May and June 1967.
-A re-shoot was conducted on the same stage that October after Century 21 learnt that the Chicago Tribune, the character Mervin Brand's employer, shared its name with a real-life newspaper.
+A reshoot was conducted on the same stage that October after Century 21 learnt that the Chicago Tribune, the character Mervin Brand's employer, shared its name with a real-life newspaper.
 To avoid trademark infringement, all verbal and visual references to the publication were shortened to "Tribune", which involved re-filming all of the miniature model shots of Brand's plane, a radio conversation between Brand and the Angels in the air and a face-to-face conversation between Brand and Harmony Angel on the ground.
 Scenes set inside President Roberts' residence were also re-shot, possibly to include a more stylised version of the presidential seal.
-The re-shoot, which was completed while "Expo 2068" was being filmed on Stage 4, made the production of "The Launching" one of the most difficult of all Captain Scarlet episodes.
+The reshoot, which was completed while "Expo 2068" was being filmed on Stage 4, made the production of "The Launching" one of the most difficult of all Captain Scarlet episodes.

 Footage cut from the completed episode includes a short scene in which Roberts is said to come from the same town as Symphony Angel.
-After appearing in the re-shoot, the puppet that plays Roberts ("revamp puppet" number 19) was removed from Century 21's pool of guest marionettes and prepared for its regular role as Sam Loover in the following Supermarionation series Joe 90.
+After appearing in the reshoot, the puppet that plays Roberts ("revamp puppet" number 19) was removed from Century 21's pool of guest marionettes and prepared for its regular role as Sam Loover in the following Supermarionation series Joe 90.
 A duplicate of the puppet was created to appear as Colgan in the Captain Scarlet series finale "The Inquisition".

 The studio model of the presidential residence was made from the central part of the Creighton-Ward Mansion model from Thunderbirds.
 The Tribune Building was a modification of a model that had first appeared in "Big Ben Strikes Again".
 Some of the episode's incidental music was originally composed for Thunderbirds, Stingray and Fireball XL5.
 New incidental music was recorded on 23 July 1967 at composer Barry Gray's private studio, where it was performed by a four-member band.
 Music for "Lunarville 7" was recorded on the same day.

 "The Launching" is the only episode of Captain Scarlet for which Chinese actress Lian-Shin Yang provided the voice of Harmony Angel.
 In earlier episodes the character had been voiced by Liz Morgan, who also voiced Destiny and Rhapsody Angels.
 Although Lian-Shin was a credited member of the voice cast for the last 20 episodes of Captain Scarlet, she voiced no characters after "The Launching", which is the last episode of the series to feature Harmony Angel in a speaking capacity.